 To investigate whether the measured $\gammaext$ may be explained physically, we conduct the following test.
 In the \MACSJ\, field, there is a luminous red galaxy $\sim2.5'$ to the south, which is likely associated with the \MACSJ\, cluster and may host a significant DM halo of its own.
 We conduct another \texttt{emcee} sampling of the joint likelihood, including a further NFW halo of fixed $c_{200m}=6$ and varied $M_{\text{200m}}=M_c$ at the position of this bright LRG, (RA, Dec) =(01:38:06, -21:57:51).
 To simplify the parameter space, we identify six parameters with negligible degeneracy, and fix them to the median values obtained by the joint sampling in Section~\ref{sec:results_combined}.
 These parameters are $\alpha$, $r_s^{\text{J4}}$, $\sigmalt^{\text{J1,J3,J4}}$, $\sigma_{\text{PSF}}$.

-The results of this test are illustrated in Figure~\ref{fig:gamma_ext_corner}, showing posteriors on the position angle and magnitude of $\gammaext$, as well as the mass of the nearby NFW halo, $M_c$. \citet{Acebron.Bergamini.ea2025} also modeled \MACSJ\, with an external shear, and their measured $\gammaext$ is overlaid for comparison.
+The results of this test are illustrated in Figure~\ref{fig:gamma_ext_corner}, showing posteriors on the position angle and magnitude of $\gammaext$, as well as the mass of the nearby NFW halo, $M_c$. \citet{Acebron.Bergamini.ea2025} independently conducted a similar test, sampling separate models with a mass component associated with the same luminous galaxy to the south.
+The $\gammaext$ measured by their \texttt{reference} model is overlaid for comparison.
 Allowing for the nearby mass slightly decreases the derived shear magnitude, suggesting this mass can only partly explain the observed shear.
 The data clearly prefer a substantial mass at the location of the LRG, with a mass up to $\sim10^{14.4}$ $M_{\odot}$.
 While the effect on the shear magnitude $|\gammaext|$ is slight, the nearby mass has a significant effect on the position angle of the shear, extending the posteriors to include the orientation of the central galaxy of \MACSJ.
 Similarly, \citet{Etherington.Nightingale.ea2024} found that $\gammaext$ frequently aligned with the lens orientation.
 Our lensing constraints additionally show a clear preference for the presence of this other mass: this test yielded a minimum lensing $\chi^2$ of 3.5, significantly lower than the best lensing $\chi^2$ of 4.08 produced by the fiducial joint model.
 Nevertheless, the presence of the extra mass results in little change to our parameters of interest compared to the joint model; the posteriors on $\Upsilon_*$, $M_{\text{200m}}$, $c_{\text{200m}}$, and $\sigma/m$ are all consistent within $1\sigma$.